 The Best Picnic Destinations in All 50 States

 Food always tastes better when it’s eaten al fresco on a sunny day.
-Since fall is swiftly approaching, take advantage of the warm weather by planning one last summer picnic.
+When the weather is inviting, take advantage of it by hosting an unforgettable picnic.
 Stumped for scenic spots?
 We’ve got you covered.
 Here are the best picnic destinations in all 50 states.
-We can’t promise there won’t be any ants, but we can assure they’ll offer great views, handy resources, and unforgettable memories.
+We can’t promise there won’t be any ants, but we can assure they’ll offer great views, handy resources, and lasting memories.

 1. ALABAMA // BIRMINGHAM BOTANICAL GARDENS

 Return to nature without leaving the big city by visiting the Birmingham Botanical Gardens.
 The lush, 67.5-acre outdoor space is home to 12,000 different types of plants, more than 30 gardens (including a wildflower garden, two rose gardens, and a Japanese garden), and miles of paths, among other attractions.
 Admission is free, and the gardens are open daily from dawn to dusk.
 Pack a lunch, or grab a meal to go at The Gardens Cafe, located just inside the garden gates.